 (Each comment is an individual opinion of the respondent)

-The beauty of the autumn leaves is impressive!
+The beauty of Japan's fall leaves is impressive!

-“Autumn leaves in Japan are beautiful.
+“Fall leaves in Japan are beautiful.
 I think it’s very nice to see beautiful foliage in areas with abundant nature and in urban parks, such as in Tokyo.
-Trees along the roads also turn color, and it’s really enjoyable to walk outside and feel like you’re in a painting.”
+Trees along the roads also turn color, and it’s delightful to walk outside and feel like you’re in a painting.”
 (Italian woman)

-Enjoying Japan’s autumn colors is probably the most popular tradition in the fall.
-I think that many people have taken a pause while strolling to soak up the beauty around them.
-Japan also a culture of hunting out the best autumn leaf viewing areas around the country, with many shutterbugs flocking to some of the better-known spots as soon as the foliage forecast is updated.
+Enjoying Japan’s fall colors is probably the most popular tradition in the fall.
+I think that many people have paused while strolling to soak up the beauty around them.
+Japan also has a culture of hunting out the best fall leaf viewing areas around the country, with many shutterbugs flocking to some of the better-known spots as soon as the foliage forecast is updated.

-Of course, autumn foliage isn’t unique to Japan, with leaf viewing rather popular in many countries from Europe to Asia such as Canada, Germany, Australia, South Korea, and China.
-Nevertheless, many foreigners have mentioned that they regard Japan’s leaves as among the most beautiful for some reason.
+Of course, fall foliage isn’t unique to Japan, with leaf viewing rather popular in many countries from Europe to Asia, such as Canada, Germany, Australia, South Korea, and China.
+Nevertheless, many foreign guests have mentioned that they regard Japan’s leaves as among the most beautiful for some reason.

 It is said that one of the reasons why is that Japan has a distinctive atmosphere.
 Ancient temples and shrines are often the focal points for Japan’s fall foliage, and this creates a very unique and “only in Japan” kind of gorgeous scenery.

 There are many typhoons and unexpectedly hot days

 “I have the image of Japan having many typhoons from the end of summer to fall.
 Due to these typhoons, trains will often stop or be delayed.
 This may be unavoidable, but all the station announcements were in Japanese.
 I was pretty surprised that I couldn’t quite follow what was going on and get the information I wanted easily because things weren’t bilingual.”
 (Italian woman)